 Up College Hill to the welcoming green commons the group joins others already here making merry with food, costume and age-old events.
 The host of this party is an institution of learning and a major hub of community activity promoting spirit in a place everyday, but now focused solely on this day.

 Imagine standing in the middle of a green field surrounded by the sights and sounds of the past.
 Treated to event after event where recognition is given and received for such things as battles fought and won, Native American friendships recognized, community covenants signed, games played, stories told, poems read, music played, crafts displayed, tools forged and history remembered.

 Here you stand, in a celebration of a day, a time, and a place.
 A celebration in remembrance of a people committed to a principle, committed to each other and committed to God.

-Imagine this happening every second Saturday in June, under a blue sky wrapped in patriotic colors, costume and above all else, story: the story of one day that allowed all others to follow here in Machias.
-It is a day of days, Margaretta Days Festival, and it will again be celebrated this year for the thirteenth time, on June the 10th, 2017.
+Imagine this happening one Saturday in June, under a blue sky wrapped in patriotic colors, costume and above all else, story: the story of one day that allowed all others to follow here in Machias.